SomJagdale/myLearnings/Life_purpose.md

 ### **3. Money – The Enabler, Not the Goal**
 Money provides comfort, security, and opportunities, but it should be a tool, not the purpose of life.
 It’s important to:
 ✅ Earn enough to meet needs and dreams
-✅ Avoid excessive attachment that leads to stress
+✅ Invest for the Future
 ✅ Use money wisely to **create experiences, not just possessions**

 👉 **"Money is a good servant but a bad master."** – Francis Bacon